Alarm Management¶

 | Pokemon | Filter by species, IV, CP, level, PVP rank, gender, size |

-| Raids | Filter by raid boss, tier, move, evolution, EX eligibility, specific gym, RSVP changes |
+| Raids | Filter by raid boss, level, move, evolution, EX eligibility, specific gym, RSVP notification mode.
+See Raid level selector. |

-| Eggs | Filter by egg tier, EX eligibility, specific gym, RSVP changes |
+| Eggs | Filter by egg level, EX eligibility, specific gym, RSVP notification mode.
+See Raid level selector. |

 | Quests | Filter by reward type and Pokemon |